ibm-cloud-docs/account/catalog-add-private.md

 1. From the Edit readme tab, preview how the information in the readme file will be displayed to users when they install the software.
 1. To make updates, click the **Edit** icon ![Edit icon](../icons/edit-tagging.svg "Edit") next to the Readme section title.
 1. Click **Save**.
 1. Click **Next**.

+## Manage security and compliance controls
+{: #catalog-manage-controls}
+{: ui}

+Controls are safeguards that are used to meet security and compliance requirements.
+Any applicable controls that are included in your readme file are listed in the Security and compliance controls table.
+You can add controls that are not included in your readme file.

+1. Click **Add controls**.
+1. Choose a profile.
+1. Select the controls that you want to add to your version.
+1. Click **Add**.
+1. Click **Next**.

 ## Validating the software